cselig/cselig.github.io/_posts/blog/2019-10-05-wiki-link-graph.markdown

  'Illuminati']
 ```

-We found a path between Jeff Bezos and the Illuminati (unsurprisingly), and pretty quickly too.
+We found a short path between Jeff Bezos and the Illuminati (unsurprisingly), and pretty quickly too.
 To test out performance for longer shortest paths, I tried out the code on two randomly choosen Wikipedia articles: Craig Evans (an Australian footballer), and *Calliandra conferta* (a species of flowering plants).
 ```
 Path of length 7 found
 CPU times: user 58.1 s, sys: 20.3 s, total: 1min 18s